 See MONTHLY GIGS for further details.

-- Thursday 21st March at the Horsham Riverside Caravan Park — Walk Ups from 4:00pm to 5:30pm; No registration.
+- At the Horsham Riverside Caravan Park — Walk Ups from 3:30pm to 5:30pm; No registration.

-- Saturday 23rd March in the Horsham Plaza — Horsham Plaza Busking Competition from 9:00am to 11:30am.
-Registrations required – Contact Lyall Wheaton.
+- In the Horsham Plaza — Horsham Plaza Busking Competition from 9:30am to 11:30am.
+Registrations will be required

-On 31st January 2016 Horsham Country Music Association held A Pleasant Sunday Afternoon with Kiara Rodrigues and Trevor Keilar performing to a capacity crowd of 500 in the new Horsham Town Hall.
-The afternoon raised $17,500 for the Wimmera Cancer Centre Project.
+In January 2016 Horsham Country Music Association held A Pleasant Sunday Afternoon with Kiara Rodrigues and Trevor Keilar performing to a capacity crowd of 500 in the new Horsham Town Hall.
+The afternoon raised $17,500 which was donated to the Wimmera Cancer Centre Project.

-Whilst visiting for the Horsham Country Music Festival we recommend taking a short drive through the Yarriambiak Shire to view the murals featured on disused grain silos, which are proving to be very popular tourist attractions.
+Whilst visiting for the Horsham Country Music Festival we recommend taking a short drive through the Yarriambiak Shire to view the numerous stunning murals featured on huge grain silos, which are proving to be very popular tourist attractions.